jbarozet/papers/csr1000v-openstack/03-csr1000v-controller.md

 For KVM/Openstack select Cloud-Init.
 (VMWare uses Encoded String).
 Then click OK.

+You can either download the file and SCP it across to the host server, or copy and paste the contents via a terminal to the server.
+Use the method you are most comfortable with.
+That gives you the bootstrap config that you can apply when you instantiate the VM:

 ![virt-manager](img/csr1000v-02.png)

 vManage will generate a cloud-init file that contains the cloud-config and cloud-boothook parts.
 This file is MIME encoded and can be used to load the VM (ciscosdwan_cloud_init.cfg file) or for hardware device (ciscosdwan.cfg).
 This file has to be copied to the flash.